wanyoike-max/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script 1 shows us how to echho a message into a specific useron alinux distribution system

 * Script 2 shows how to add directories to a path

+* Script 3 shows us how to list the number of directories in path